ths-rwth/carl-parser/README.md

 This is an [ANTLR](http://www.antlr.org)-based parser which is meant as an extension to [CArL](https://github.com/smtrat/carl).

+### Requirements

+The parser requires the following tools:
+- CArL
+- Maven

 ### Building

 To build, first install CArL.
 Then build carl-parser with